Saturday, August 30, 2025

 AN ECONOMIC FOCUS BRINGS A DIFFERENT STORY

-BLOOK 1 SHOWED HOW NOTICING HOW WHAT IS USUALLY OMITTED CHANGES ONE'S VIEW OF PARIS.
+BLOOK 1 SHOWED HOW NOTICING OMISSIONS CHANGES ONE'S VIEW OF PARIS.

-Railings highlight and isolate kings in 17th-century France and 19th-century Northern Nigeria.
+Railings both emphasize and isolate kings in 19th-century Northern Nigeria and 17th-century France.

 # # #

 The pages on Africa summarize research done in 1972-73 for a doctorate from New York's Columbia University, "Growth and Violence in the Precolonial Sudanic Belt," 1975.
-It included consulting the archives of Paris, Abidjan, Dakar, Bamako, Wagadugu and Accra, interviews in those towns and in Segu (Mali) and three months of field work in Djimini (Ivory Coast).
+It was based on all material published by that time, particularly accounts of explorers in West Africa.
+I also consulted the archives of Paris, Abidjan, Dakar, Bamako, Wagadugu and Accra, conducted interviews in those towns and in Segu (Mali) and did three months of field work in Djimini (Ivory Coast).

-It was published as Croissance économique et violence dans la zone soudanienne in "Guerres de lignages et guerres d'état en Afrique,"ed.
-J. Bazin et E. Terray, Paris, Éditions des Archives, 1982
+The thesis was published as Croissance économique et violence dans la zone soudanienne in "Guerres de lignages et guerres d'état en Afrique," ed.
+Jean Bazin and Emmanuel Terray, Paris, Éditions des Archives, 1982, pp. 423-500, translated by Emmanuel Terray.

 * * *